OpenMS/pyopenms-docs/docs/source/first_steps.rst

     110

-Which will access the data using a numpy array, storing the *m/z* information in the ``mz`` vector and the intensity in the ``i`` vector.
-Alternatively, we can also iterate over individual peak objects as follows (this tends to be slower):
+Which will access the data using a numpy array, storing the m/z information in the mz vector and the intensity in the ``i`` vector.
+Alternatively, we can also iterate over individual peaks objects as follows (this tends to be slower):

 .. code-block:: python